MicrosoftDocs/azure-devops-docs/docs/report/powerbi/create-timeinstate-report.md

 ---
-title: Add a time-in-state measure to a PowerBI report
+title: Add a time-in-state measure to a Power BI report
 titleSuffix: Azure DevOps
-description: Sample report that shows how to add a time-in-state measure to an existing PowerBI report based on Analytics for Azure DevOps ms.prod: devops ms.technology: devops-analytics ms.assetid:
+description: Sample report that shows how to add a time-in-state measure to an existing Power BI report based on Analytics for Azure DevOps ms.prod: devops ms.technology: devops-analytics ms.assetid: